 Implementing Agreements (IAs) in the fossil fuel portfolio include:

 Recent topics examined under the auspices of the WPFF, involving experts from IAs, were as follows:

-- The 'High-Level Policy Dialogue on Implementation of Carbon Capture and Storage' was a roundtable reporting from IEA member country governments, China, and international initiatives of national priorities with regard to CCS.
-Despite a significant increase in pilot projects, participants shared current challenges relating to implementation, in particular relating to regulation, investments and infrastructure needs (in the cases where the geological formation is far from the origin of the CO2).
+- The "High-Level Policy Dialogue on Implementation of Carbon Capture and Storage" was a roundtable reporting from IEA member country governments, China, and international initiatives of national priorities with regard to CCS.
+Participants discussed current challenges relating to implementation, in particular relating to regulation, investments and infrastructure needs (in the cases where the geological formation is far from the origin of the CO2).
 The need to review and revise policies and investment strategies to match technology evolution was cited.